How to start a business podcast: a guide on how to do it yourself or employ others

 Using a podcast creator or podcast producer

-There are seasoned editors who can speak to you about the strategy and approach to podcasting for your business.
-They will develop a format and structure and all the aspects outlined for DIY so all your team will need to do is focus on the content etc. This could be a good way to fast-track your entry into podcasting.
+There are seasoned editors who can speak to you about the strategy and approach to podcasting for your business and like my editor does give me advice and tips to make my show sound even better.
+They will develop a format and structure and all the aspects outlined for DIY, so all your team will need to do is focus on the content etc. This could be a good way to fast-track your entry into podcasting.

 Do It Yourself (DIY) podcast production